GeorgeWere/georgewere.github.io/_posts/2023-10-01-htb-sunday.md

 `root` seems to have a physical access to the box

-### Shell as Sunny
+## Shell as Sunny

 I note the `sunny` user has had access to the box latest today unlike other users.
 I will take the username and try bruteforcing the password

-Firing up `hydra` and using the password list `/opt/Seclists/Passwords/days.txt` since the box is named after a day of the week, i fugured why not.
+Firing up `hydra` and using the password list `/opt/Seclists/Passwords/days.txt` since the box is named after a day of the week, I figured why not.

 ```sh
 ┌─[george@parrot]─[~/HTB/boxes/sunday]